Radio pulses from ultra-high energy atmospheric showers as the superposition of Askaryan and geomagnetic mechanisms: Results

 Our simple model predicts the electric field to a few percent when compared to full simulations in the vast majority of shower-observer geometries as shown in Section~\ref{sec:comparison}.
 However, in a few particular cases the inaccuracies in the predicted field become more apparent.
 The main sources of inaccuracies arise from deviations from the assumptions listed in Section~\ref{sec:model} and the extent to which each of these deviations affects the predicted electric field depends on the geometry of the shower/observer system.

-One of them is related to the input of the model and the way in which separate the Askaryan and geomagnetic contributions to the electric field amplitudes (assumption C.2. in Sec.
+{One of them is related to the input of the model and the way in which separate the Askaryan and geomagnetic contributions to the electric field amplitudes (assumption C.2. in Sec.
 3.1.).
 These could arise because the spatial structure of the shower changes as we turn off the magnetic field in the simulation and because of small differences in the time structure of the geomagnetic and Askaryan pulses.
 However, since in most cases we get a very good approximation of the full simulation by using the separate contributions, these errors must be small.

-We assumed a radial symmetry for the amplitude of the electric fields in the shower plane.
-However, when these fields are projected onto ground, there are deviations from the assumed elliptical symmetry for the amplitudes.
-These deviations arise from differences in the shower-observer distances between the early and late regions on the ground.
-These early/late effects induce only very small inaccuracies in the predicted electric field in the case of low zenith angle showers, but become larger as the zenith angle increases ($\sim 5\%$ at the peak for the $70^\circ$ shower shown in the bottom panel of Fig.~\ref{fig:cathedrals}).
+Early/late effects induce only very small inaccuracies in the predicted electric field in the case of low zenith angle showers, but become larger as the zenith angle increases ($\sim 5\%$ at the peak for the $70^\circ$ shower shown in the bottom panel of Fig.~\ref{fig:cathedrals}).

 We have checked that the geomagnetic polarization assumed in Eq.~(\ref{eq:pols}) describes well that obtained in full Monte Carlo simulations at all relevant distances to the shower core.
 However this is not the case for the Askaryan polarization at small distances to the core and manifests into larger opening angles between the expected and fully simulated polarizations.
 This makes our model less accurate for the prediction of the polarization of the net electric field in vertical showers $\theta\lesssim 20^\circ$ in the case of observers near the shower core at distances $r=0.25~r_{\rm Cher}\sim 20$ m as can be seen in Fig.~\ref{fig:AngleDeltaE}.